 With two or more devices connected the USB-C output drops to 45W.
 And the two USB-A ports share 15W (each gets 5V and they split 3A).
 Which also disabled Quick Charge.

 Most smaller devices on the USB-A ports will revert to their normal charging rate.
 Which will continue to charge the battery while they are in use.
-Total charge time for two devices is about the same.
+The total charge time for the two devices is about the same.
 Whether you fast charge them one at a time.
 Or charged them at a slower rate together.
 Charging three devices is pushing the unit, though supported.

 PPS – Programmable Power Supply